chuckmilam/create-ks-iso/README.md

 Be sure to specify the same configuration/environment variables if any were used to change default path names in the initial run of `create-ks-iso.sh`.

 ### Docker or Podman Usage
-This is still under development, but has been tested on Linux and Windows docker hosts.
-To use this, from the git cloned directory:
+This has been tested on Linux and Windows docker hosts, and is still under development.

+To get started, from the git cloned directory (example below uses docker, but podman should be a drop-in replacement for this use case):

 1. Create a local ISO source directory where your OEM install ISO will reside.
 Default name is: "isosrc."
 2. Create a local directory for the generated files.
 Default name is: "result."